cdarby/qtl-exe/README.md

 # qtl-exe

 ## why
-Now that the sequence of the human genome is old news, maybe the next fundamental challenge of genomics is to characterize the function of every one of the 3-billion-odd nucleotides in the genome.
+Now that the sequence of the human genome is old news, maybe the next fundamental challenge of genomics is to characterize the function of every one of the 3-billion-odd nucleotides in that hard-won text file.
 Hopefully, the magnitude of this task will provide me with some job security.
 There are lots of sophisticated ways to indirectly measure what some piece of the DNA does: RNA-seq to see whether it's transcribed, methylation assays to see if there's chromatin marks, ChIP-seq to see if proteins like to hang out there, etc. The ENCODE consortium produced an impressive amount of these assays, stimulating valuable insights and a slew of controversies.
-A direct (albeit not as sophisticated) method harkens back to the early days of genetic manipulation: make some directed mutations and see what happens!
+A direct (albeit not as sophisticated) method of determining function harkens back to the early days of genetic manipulation: make some directed mutations and see what happens!
 All that to say, don't write off old-fashioned knockout experiments just because we can sequence ALL THE THINGS now.

 Some time ago, intrepid microbiologists created mutant yeast with every different gene of the species' ~6000 completely deleted.
 (Giaever G et al. in _Nature_, 2002) They tried to culture every mutant and recorded whether it grew or not (this isn't really a quantitative trait, more on that shortly).
 Only 19% of gene knockouts weren't viable!
 It's important to note that they tested growth in ideal conditions (yummy glucose and a balmy 30 degrees), so this provides no evidence for the function (or lack thereof) for the other 81% of genes.
-Another 15% had slower growth.

 A later study did 6 million assays to barrage these mutants with environmental and chemical perturbations.
 This work found that 97% of mutants had affected growth in some condition.
 (Hillenmeyer et al. in _Science_, 2008).
 That makes more sense, perhaps.
 You'd expect all of the genes to be useful for something, even if it's only obvious in an obscure or extreme condition.